Tadashi Nakayama (mathematician)

-Tadashi Nakayama or Tadasi Nakayama (中山 正, Nakayama Tadashi) was a mathematician who made important contributions to representation theory.
+Tadashi Nakayama (中山 正, Nakayama Tadashi) was a mathematician who made important contributions to representation theory.

 Career

-He received his degrees from Tokyo University and Osaka University and held permanent positions at Osaka University and Nagoya University.
-He had visiting positions at Princeton University, University of Illinois, and Hamburg University.
-Nakayama's lemma, Nakayama algebras, Nakayama's conjecture and Murnaghan–Nakayama rule are named after him.
+He received his degrees from the University of Tokyo and the University of Osaka and held permanent positions at the University of Osaka and Nagoya University.
+He had visiting positions at Princeton University, University of Illinois, and the University of Hamburg.
+Nakayama's lemma, Nakayama algebras, Nakayama's conjecture, and the Murnaghan–Nakayama rule are named after him.